eclipse-californium/californium/MIGRATION_HINTS_4.md

 The functions to handle the "deprecated CID" definition in the drafts before the RFC9146 have been removed.
 If still used in some other implementations, please update those other implementations to the final RFC.

-The removing of the deprecated function `DTLSConnector.onInitializeHandshaker` showed, that a single custom `SessionListener` is not enough, if a derived class has overridden it.
-Therefore `DTLSConnector.addSessionListener` has been added.

 ### Element-Connector-TCP-Netty:

 ### Californium-Core: